 Hampshire Country Club had 264 members as of early 2017.
-Given the balance between new potential members from project residents and potential loss of members from the reduction to a 9-hole course, in addition to the limits set by the special permit, the club expects both the number of members and the number of events held at the club annually to remain at their current level once the project is complete.
+The club expects both the number of members and the number of events held at the club annually to remain at their current level once the project is complete.
 Throughout this DEIS, potential impacts are evaluated assuming that club membership will remain constant.
-Additional conditions set by the special permit, described above, in addition to the fact that operation levels are to remain consistent with current levels, will ensure that there will be no cumulative impacts associated with the operations of the PRD and Club.